 (C) A cosmetologist shall demonstrate competence and accountability in all areas of practice in which the cosmetologist is engaged which includes, but is not limited to, the following:

-(1) Consistent performance of all aspects of cosmetology services according to acceptable and prevailing standards; and
+(1) Consistent performance of all aspects of cosmetology services according to acceptable and prevailing standards,

-(2) The cosmetologist demonstrates appropriate knowledge, skills, and abilities to provide the cosmetology service;
+(3) The cosmetologist demonstrates appropriate knowledge, skills, and abilities to provide the cosmetology service, and

-(E) Cosmetologists shall not provide any service that claims to have a medical or healing benefit.
+(D) Cosmetologists shall not provide any service that claims to have a medical or healing benefit.
 The scope of practice is limited to beautification and relaxation services only.
 The scope of practice is limited to non-invasive services only.
-Services offered using the term therapy shall be within the meaning defined in paragraph (C)(6) of rule 4713-8-01 of the Administrative Code.
+Services offered using the term therapy shall be within the meaning defined in paragraph (MM) of rule 4713-1-01 of the Administrative Code.

-(F) Cosmetologists may exfoliate stratum corneum cells only.
-With proper postgraduate training cosmetologists may use any chemical, mechanical or electrical service that only exfoliates cells of the stratum corneum.
-Proper graduate training from the manufacturer or the manufacturer's certified representative shall be required prior to service to the public.
-The manufacturer's certificate of training shall be displayed in a publicly conspicuous place.
+(E) Cosmetologists may exfoliate stratum corneum cells only.
+With proper training, cosmetologists may use any chemical, mechanical or electrical service that only exfoliates cells of the stratum corneum.

 Promulgated Under: 119.03